argoproj-labs/argocd-operator/docs/reference/argocd.md

 ## Single sign-on Options

 !!! warning
-    `.spec.sso.Image`, `.spec.sso.Version`, `.spec.sso.Resources` and `.spec.sso.verifyTLS` are deprecated and support will be removed in Argo CD operator v0.6.0.
+    `.spec.sso.Image`, `.spec.sso.Version`, `.spec.sso.Resources` and `.spec.sso.verifyTLS` are deprecated and support will be removed in Argo CD operator v0.8.0.
 Please use equivalent fields under `.spec.sso.keycloak` to configure your keycloak instance.

+!!! note
+    `.spec.sso.Image`, `.spec.sso.Version`, `.spec.sso.Resources` and `.spec.sso.verifyTLS` fields were earlier scheduled for removal in Argo CD operator v0.7.0, but have been extended to Argo CD operator v0.8.0.

 The following properties are available for configuring the Single sign-on component.